richleland/heroku-buildpack-wordpress/README.markdown

 [See the WebPageTest report](http://www.webpagetest.org/result/130201_BB_624/)

-I periodically rerun these tests on [Wordpress on Heroku](http://wordpress-on-heroku.herokuapp.com).
+These tests are periodically rerun on [Wordpress on Heroku](http://wordpress-on-heroku.herokuapp.com).

 ## But doesn't Heroku only run Ruby applications?